n8n-io/n8n-docs/docs/integrations/builtin/credentials/wise.md

 ## Personal Token SCA

 When making a request to an SCA (strong customer authentication) protected endpoint, Wise returns a 403 Forbidden HTTP status code.
-SCA is required on Get Statements, and Funds transfer request.
+SCA is required on some operations.
+Refer to [Wise documentation | Strong Customer Authentication & 2FA](https://docs.wise.com/api-docs/features/strong-customer-authentication-2fa) for details.
 It is disabled when using test endpoints.

 If SCA is required, Wise returns an error similar to below: